construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/000_welcome_to_the_pond.md

 *"Do not believe in anything simply because you have heard it...
 But after observation and analysis, when you find that anything agrees with reason and is conducive to the good and benefit of one and all, then accept it and live up to it." - Buddha*

 Rest well tonight, beautiful soul.
-Your aspiringly-aspiringly-sacred technology journey begins tomorrow. 🌟💤
+Your aspiringly-aspiringly-aspiringly-sacred technology journey begins tomorrow. 🌟💤

 ---